Complete reducibility and subgroups of exceptional algebraic groups: A strategy for classifying semisimple subgroups

-\begin{example} If $M = M_1M_2$ where the factors have the same type then $M$ has a proper diagonal subgroup $H$, with simply-connected simple group $\hat M$.
-Then the compositions $\hat M \to H \to M_i$ are isogenies.
-It follows that up to $M$-conjugacy, these are the composition of powers of Frobenius maps $F$ (or their square roots in some very special cases) with automorphisms which induce a symmetry of the Dynkin diagram of $\hat M$.
-For instance, if $M$ has type $A_1A_1$ then, since the $A_1$ Dynkin diagram has no symmetries, $H$ corresponds to a pair of integers $(r,s)$ and the map $\hat M\to H$ is $x\mapsto (F^r(x),F^s(x))$.
+\begin{example} Let $M = M_1M_2$ where the factors are simple of the same type.
+Then $M$ has a diagonal subgroup $H$ with simply-connected cover $\hat H$.
+Then the composed maps $\hat H \to H \to M_i$ are isogenies.
+It follows that up to $M$-conjugacy, these compositions of powers of Frobenius maps $F$ (or their square roots in some very special cases) with automorphisms which induce a symmetry of the Dynkin diagram of $\hat H$.
+For instance, if $M$ has type $A_1A_1$ then, since the $A_1$ Dynkin diagram has trivial symmetry group, $H$ corresponds to a pair of non-negative integers $(r,s)$ and the map $\hat H\to H$ is $x\mapsto (F^r(x),F^s(x))$.
 Since $H\cong F(H)$ we may assume $rs=0$.
-For brevity, we use the notation $A_1 \hookrightarrow A_1 A_1$ via $(1^{[r]},1^{[s]})$ to describe these diagonal subgroups.
+For brevity, we use the notation $A_1 \hookrightarrow A_1 A_1$ via $(1^{[r]},1^{[s]})$ for these diagonal subgroups.
 See \cite[Chapters~2,11]{ThomasIrreducible} for further discussion and notation. \end{example}

-To recap, our recipe is now to iterate through the semisimple maximal connected subgroups $M$ of $G$, collecting candidates $H$.
-We throw away all those candidates which fall into a parabolic subgroup, and then reconstruct the poset $\mathrm{Irr}(G)$ by identifying conjugacy amongst the remaining candidates.
+To recap, our recipe is now to iterate through the maximal connected subgroups $M$ of $G$, collecting (semisimple) candidates $H$.
+We throw away all those candidates which fall into a proper parabolic subgroup of $G$, and then determine the poset $\mathrm{ConIrr}(G)$ by identifying conjugacy amongst the remaining candidates.

-The passage from classifying $G$-irr subgroups to all $G$-cr subgroups is now easy using Lemma~\ref{lem:h-to-pi-h}.
-Suppose $H$ is $\D(L)$-irr.
-By the above remarks we can write down the $\D(L)$-classes of $\D(L)$-irr subgroups; then from the lemma we need only establish conjugacy amongst those classes by examining the action of stabiliser of $L$ in the Weyl group of $G$.
+The passage from $G$-irr semisimple subgroups to all $G$-cr semisimple subgroups is now easy using Lemma~\ref{lem:h-to-pi-h}.
+Suppose that $H$ is $\D(L)$-irr.
+By the above remarks we can write down the $\D(L)$-classes of $\D(L)$-irr subgroups; then from the lemma we need only establish conjugacy amongst those classes by examining the action of the stabiliser of $L$ in the Weyl group of $G$.

 \begin{remark} A related representation-theoretic question is to classify triples $(G,H,V)$ where $H \subseteq G$ and $V$ is an irreducible $G$-module which remains irreducible as an $H$-module.
-This property is strictly stronger than $G$-irreducibility, and has its own extensive literature, cf.~\cite{MR3931415} and the references therein. \end{remark}
+This property is strictly stronger than $G$-irreducibility and has its own extensive literature, cf.~\cite{MR3931415} and the references therein. \end{remark}